Date of Degree

 Copyright 2011 Janine Nicole Martin

 Martin, Janine Nicole.
-"Developing RNAi therapy For DYT1 dystonia." doctoral dissertation, University of Iowa, 2011.
+"Developing RNAi therapy For DYT1 dystonia."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.